hypeJunction/Elgg-ckeditor_addons/README.md

 * Separate editor configuration for regular users and admins
 * Easy to use admin interface
 * Simple file uploads and embeds (no file entities)
+* Embed statis assets from filestore (for admins)
 * Simple and htmlawed-compatible link embeds (using hypeScraper)
 * Text tooltips

+### Notes

+* Admin users can embed static assets (if uploads are enabled).
+Create a folder in your dataroot `/ckeditor/assets/` and place your image files in there.
+They will show up when you use Browse Server feature after you flush the caches.

 ### Acknowledgements